ees4ykg/NeuralKnight-Chess/README.md

 # NeuralKnight-Chess ♟️

-A deep learning chess AI that learns to play chess by training on elite-level games from Lichess.
-The project features a convolutional neural network (CNN) that predicts moves based on board positions, along with an interactive GUI for playing against the AI.
+A chess AI built with a convolutional neural network that learns move patterns from elite-level Lichess games.
+Includes a simple GUI for playing against the trained model.

 ## 🎯 Overview

-NeuralKnight-Chess is a personal project that demonstrates how neural networks can learn chess strategy from high-level human games.
-For now the model is trained on hundreds of thousands of games from elite Lichess players and uses a CNN architecture to predict the best move given any board position.
+This is a learning project exploring how neural networks can learn chess through supervised learning on game data.
+The model uses a basic CNN architecture to predict moves based on board positions, trained on games from high-rated Lichess players.

 ## 🏗️ Architecture